Queen Noor of Jordan: Domestic agenda

 Queen Noor founded the King Hussein Foundation (KHF) in 1979.
 It includes the Noor Al Hussein Foundation and eight specialized development institutions: the Jubilee Institute, the Information and Research Center, the National Music Conservatory, the National Center for Culture and Arts and the Institute for Family Health, the Community Development Program, Tamweelcom the Jordan Micro Credit Company and the Islamic microfinance company, Ethmar.
 She is the Honorary Chairperson of JOrchestra.
 In addition, Queen Noor launched a youth initiative, the International Arab Youth Congress, in 1980.

 International agenda

 Queen Noor's international work focuses on environmental issues and the connection to human security with emphasis on water and ocean health.
 At the 2017 Our Ocean Conference, she delivered a keynote address on the link between climate change and ocean health with human security.
 Queen Noor is Patron of the International Union for Conservation of Nature, Founding and Emeritus President of BirdLife International, Trustee Emeritus of Conservation International, and an Ocean Elder.
+In 1993 she accompanied King Hussein to the opening of Challenge 93, the first international ex-service wheelchair games at Stoke Mandeville.
 She was also chair of King Hussein Foundation International, a US non-profit 501(c)(3) which, since 2001, has awarded the King Hussein Leadership Prize.
 She is the president of the international board, the governing board of international movement for the UWC movement.

 She speaks Arabic, English and French.